amis13/amis13/README.md

   </a>
 </p>

-## Who I Am
+## About Me

-Computer Engineering student focused on building reliable infrastructure, automating workflows, and exploring blockchain and security.
+Computer Engineering student focused on infrastructure, automation, blockchain, and security.

-I like working close to the system level: **Linux, containers, services, scripting, node operations, and security tooling**.
+I enjoy working close to the system level: **Linux, containers, services, scripting, node operations, and security tooling**.

 ---